ImmanuelCurrah/perpay/README.md

 - Breaking out the functionality and exports in a way so my import statemtents didn't get super messy.

+- I felt that the custom hook kept the data contained and well managed for this application.

 ### Todos or what I would do differently

 - Implement Redux and get it to work correctly.

 - The CompanyStatistics component needs cleaning up.

 - Find a way to add percentages, or just make the pie graphs a little more understandable.
-Also make them a little more beatiful, I like the idea of a donut graph.
+Also make them a little more beatiful, react-minimal-pie-chart has a lot of functionality that I didn't get to explore.

 - Find a better ascetic for the search bar, as well as adding an overall search bar to search by company and by user.
 The user search bar would have access to all the users and display which company they were a part of.

 - Add more data and limit test what the current application can handle and change accordingly.

 - Add employess to the companies that would not be perpay users.
 That way I could display out of how many employees in a company actually use perpay.
 This could help judge how valuable a company's subcription is.
 Currently all the users displayed in the company are perpay users.
 I would do this by just adding another column to the users that would be a boolean. {"perpayUser" : true/false}.
+Since the data that I am using is randomly generated, it would be hard to keep track of that in the payments, as they have a userId column.